hughplay/DeepCodebase/README.md

 experiments and releasing projects becomes easier.
 **Do right things with suitable tools!**

-This README.md is meant to be the template README of the releasing project.
+***This README.md is meant to be the template README of the releasing project.
-**[Read the Development Guide](./DEVELOPMENT.md) to realize and start to use DeepCodebase**
+[Read the Development Guide](./DEVELOPMENT.md) to realize and start to use DeepCodebase.***

-If you find this code useful, please star this repo and cite us:
+If you find this code useful, please consider to star this repo and cite us:

 ```
 @inproceedings{deepcodebase,